yoni206/ar-class-2024-hw2/README.md

 - It is highly recommended to compare your results to an off-the-shelf SAT solver, such as `minisat` in order to check that your results are correct.
 When testing your implementation, we plan to compare your results to `minisat`'s results.
-- `minisat`'s output format is a bit different -- still, your programs must output either `sat` or `unsat` (lower case) -- nothing more, nothing less.
+- `minisat`'s output format is a bit different -- still, your programs must follow the above instructions.